-In October 2022, the Company entered into a convertible debt agreement, which provided cash proceeds of approximately \$27,660,000.
-Also in 2022, the Company raised approximately \$6,090,000 through the ATM Offering.
-We expect to fund our operations for the next twelve months from the filing date of this Form 10-Q from cash on hand, gross profits generated from revenue growth, and additional funds that we may seek through equity or debt offerings and/or borrowings under additional notes payable, lines of credit or other sources.
+Subsequent to June 30, 2023, and as of this filing date, the Company has raised approximately \$25,000,000 through convertible notes and sale of preferred stock in Ondas Networks, see Note 15 - Subsequent Events.
+We expect to fund our operations for the next twelve months from the filing date of this Form 10-Q from the capital infusion, which closed subsequent to June 30, 2023, gross profits generated from revenue growth, potential prepayments from customers for purchase orders, potential proceeds from warrants issued and outstanding, and additional funds that we may seek through equity or debt offerings and/or borrowings under additional notes payable, lines of credit or other sources.
+As a result of these transactions, management has alleviated the going concern conditions described above.